-Starting in a new class at the top end of the school can feel daunting, so the children are being encouraged to build learning powers of collaboration, planning, perseverance, reasoning and questioning.
+Our focus throughout the new term will be to encourage the class to build learning powers of collaboration, planning, perseverance, reasoning and questioning.
 These skills will build confidence as the children are being challenged in their learning.
 We are promoting the idea of a 'hive mind' in Class 3 - each child an individual with unique talents and personalities, but working together they are stronger as they care for one another in the class community.

-This term, Class 3 will focus on securing confidence with place value up to ten million, including negative numbers and multiplying decimal numbers by 10, 100, 100, 10,000.
-We will also be securing effective strategies for addition and subtraction with large numbers.
+This term, Class 3 will focus on the four operations of addition, subtraction, multiplication and division.
+We will also be covering decimals, fraction and percentages as well as statistics including line graphs and timetables.
 In line with developing mastery of the subject, the children will be securing knowledge through tackling reasoning and problem solving and tasks and learning to effectively explain their answers to problems using mathematical terminology.

 Please continue to support your children by encouraging regular use of SPaG.com and MathsWhizz at home as part of their homework.
 Regular use will embed skill and support the children to develop their learning and their work in class.